adriantich/DnoisE/README.md

 __*OUTPUT FILES (--csv_output|--fasta_output|-j)*__

-Outoput files can be both in .csv and .fasta files but the path and a common pattern identifier (i.e. "/PATH/TO/DIR/common_pattern") must be specified.
+Output files can be both in .csv and .fasta file formats but the path and a common pattern identifier (i.e. "/PATH/TO/DIR/common_pattern") must be specified.
 However, writing output is faster if .csv is chosen, especially in case of large files.